22 Easiest Dogs To Potty Train - iHeartDogs.com

 Australian Shepherd

 Australian Shepherds are intelligent herding dogs, much like Border Collies.
-They can quickly master their duties in a farm setting, so they’re also fast learners in home environments.
+They can quickly master their duties in a farm setting and are also fast learners in home environments.
 If you crate train your Australian Shepherd, they’ll likely pick up on house training even sooner.
 They don’t like to soil their sleeping area and love spending as much time outside as possible.

 Standard Poodle